prmeyn/CommonSettings/README.md

 ## Contributing

 We welcome contributions!
-If you find a bug or have an idea for improvement, please submit an issue or a pull request on GitHub.
+If you find a bug or have an idea for improvement, please submit an issue or a pull request on our [GitHub repository](https://github.com/prmeyn/CommonSettings).

 ## License